Plan your visit to Tirpitz

 Both mom and dad have access to changing facilities.
 Prams and strollers are welcome in Tirpitz.

+Admission is free for schools and institutions - book your visit in advance at the museum administration.
 We offer exciting courses for schools, institutions and educational institutions.
 Explore our programs here.

 Choose your tickets